-At December 31, 2013, the Company had three stock-based compensation plans: the Amended and Restated 2004 Stock Option and Incentive Plan, the 2012 Stock Incentive Plan and the Brightcove Inc. 2012 RSU Inducement Plan.
+At December 31, 2014, the Company had four stock-based compensation plans: the Amended and Restated 2004 Stock Option and Incentive Plan, the 2012 Stock Incentive Plan, the Brightcove Inc. 2012 RSU Inducement Plan, and the Brightcove Inc. 2014 Stock Option Inducement Plan.
 Additionally, during March 2009, Brightcove KK adopted the Brightcove KK Stock Option Plan.
-As discussed in Note 1, on January 8, 2013 the Company acquired the remaining 37% of Brightcove KK.
-The Brightcove KK Stock Option Plan was terminated in conjunction with the acquisition.
+On January 8, 2013, in conjunction with the acquisition of the remaining 37% of Brightcove KK, the Brightcove KK Stock Option Plan was terminated.
 These plans are more fully described in Note 7.